 This is the third of a trio of student-centred courses designed both for experienced writers looking to widen their repertoire and for relative beginners looking for a more structured approach to their writing.
 You will have the opportunity to define your goals as a writer while continuing to develop an individual body of creative work.
 You will consider different approaches to poetry and aesthetics through the work of poets with strongly individual signature styles.
-The focus will be on lesser-known poets who have influenced or gained the admiration of better-known writers.
+Poets included will range from twentieth-century masters like Marianne Moore and W S Graham and international figures like Derek Walcott and Bill Manhire to contemporaries such as Kathryn Maris and Luke Kennard.
+The course contains completely new material and will be suitable for students who gave taken Tim’s courses previously.
 Through exercises, reading, writing, group feedback and small group planning sessions, you will be encouraged to construct an independent voice and to develop confidence both in shaping your work and in defending it.

 10 weekly sessions on Tuesdays, 6.45pm – 8.45pm, starting 15 May.

 These classes will be in our new offices at 1 Dock Offices, Surrey Quays Road, Canada Water, SE16 2XU.
 The venue is 2-minute walk from Canada Water Station.
 Take the Lower Road exit onto Surrey Quays Road, cross over Deal Porters Way, and the Dock Offices are on the left.

 More information about how all our face-to-face courses work can be found on the Face-to-Face courses page.